 The Namzinc Refinery is located in the !Karas Region of Namibia, approximately 100 km north-east of Oranjemund and 20 km north-west of Rosh Pinah.
 Sulphuric acid is a by-product of the zinc refining process.
 The Namzinc Refinery is situated inside the eastern boundary of the Tsau //Khaeb (formally known as the Sperrgebiet) National Park.
-The route from the Namzinc Refinery to the Port of Lüderitz is indicated in the locality map below for the proposed transportation (Figure 1).
+The route from the Namzinc Refinery to the Port of Lüderitz is indicated in the locality map below for the proposed transportation.
+The route from the Orangemund border to the Namzinc Refinery is indicated in the locality map below for the proposed transportation (Figure 1).